What is Urodynamic testing?

 Urodynamic testing may be done if your doctor perceives there is a problem with your urinary tract that requires further investigation.
 Some other reasons might include:

-- if diagnosis is unclear after history and examination
+- if diagnosis is still unclear after history and examination

 - to confirm diagnosis before drug treatment in those more susceptible to side-effects